xfyre/datasciencecoursera/getdata-006/CodeBook.md

-== "Getting and Cleaning Data" course project code book ==
+# Getting and Cleaning Data course project code book

 Subject

-    Number identifying a subject participated in experiment
+> Number identifying a subject participated in experiment

 Activity

-    Name of activity performed during the experiment
+> Name of activity performed during the experiment

 The rest of columns indicate measured data.
 As per project specifications, only mean() (mean value) and std() (standard deviation) values are included